TPD Claims for Depression

-Total and Permanent Disability Claims for Depression
+TPD, Total and Permanent Disability Claims for Mental Illness

-Depression is among the most common mental illnesses experienced by many people at some point in their lives.
+Depression is among the most common mental health illnesses experienced by many people at some point in their lives.
 Not every depression case can be considered a permanent disability, however, since depression can take many forms and emerge in different levels of seriousness.
 More severe versions of depression are generally diagnosed as major depression, psychotic depression and bipolar disorder.
 Also, it can trigger schizophrenia indirectly.

 Before proceeding to make a TPD claim for depression, you should inquire into the details of your superannuation policy to see what exactly is covered and what other evidence you may need to provide.
 Each policy has different requirements and different definitions of how they categorise TPD.
 Checking your policy requirements will help you identify the grounds on which your claim can be refused.

-Why your claim could be refused
+Why could your TPD claim be refused?

 Frequently Asked Questions